MRU-CSIS-2503-202101-001/course-resources/README.md

 ### Karma

+> _Note from JP:_
+> _I've decided to drop the karma idea for this semester - not because I think it's a bad idea, but because it needs to be tracked and I don't feel I will have the time to do it properly._

-You might notice a Karma column in your grades on our Blackboard site.
-So what's **that** all about?!?
+~~You might notice a Karma column in your grades on our Blackboard site.
+So what's **that** all about?!?~~

-Well, long story short, I wanted a way of tracking the things students do that have repercussions, both for good or ill.
+~~Well, long story short, I wanted a way of tracking the things students do that have repercussions, both for good or ill.
 Things like attending lectures and tutorials, keeping up with drill checkpoints, coming to ask for help, and doing practice exams will all take you in a positive direction.
-Naturally, doing the converse will take you in the other direction.
+Naturally, doing the converse will take you in the other direction.~~

-Over the course of the semester, I'll update your karma as I notice certain behaviours...it'll either be **Neutral**, **Positive**, or **Negative**.
+~~Over the course of the semester, I'll update your karma as I notice certain behaviours...it'll either be **Neutral**, **Positive**, or **Negative**.~~

-**_Karma has no direct impact on your final mark_** - it is perfectly conceivable that a person could have negative karma and still ace the course. **_It is also not a judgement about you as a person_** - it's just a way of noting my observations of the **actions you take**.
+~~**_Karma has no direct impact on your final mark_** - it is perfectly conceivable that a person could have negative karma and still ace the course. **_It is also not a judgement about you as a person_** - it's just a way of noting my observations of the **actions you take**.~~

-From a practical standpoint, the one thing karma will indicate is my willingness to be lenient near the end of the semester - it's pretty difficult to help someone who's on the cusp of a fail get over the line when you can see clearly they've made a series of choices that have led to that moment.
+~~From a practical standpoint, the one thing karma will indicate is my willingness to be lenient near the end of the semester - it's pretty difficult to help someone who's on the cusp of a fail get over the line when you can see clearly they've made a series of choices that have led to that moment.~~

 # Course Topics